ethereumbuilders/GitBook/this_is_a_knowledge_remix.md

 This guide tries to create an **easy to access ethereum knowledge base** that can help people from all around the world to **start experimenting with blockchain technologies**.

-It is our belief that the crypto space has enough room for cooperation between many of the different blockchain projects.
 Hopefully through this work, we will get closer to a reality in which we all realize that as long as we experiment with blockchain related technologies, we enrich the decentralized ecosystem in our own unique ways - contributing to something bigger than any individual project or initiative.